Mattias Karlsson (politician, born 1977): Political career

+Sweden Democrats

+Karlsson reported having gained his political convictions during his teenage years in Växjö as a result of conflicts with immigrant "kickers" gangs who were engaging in criminal activity in the area and what he described as his resentment towards the lack of Swedish pride and solidarity in society.
+He described having been inspired by Swedish Viking rock band Ultima Thule.
+Karlsson claims to have never associated with the sizable neo-Nazi skinhead scene that mobilized during his youth, and claims to have been called a "meatball patriot" by racist skinheads for his moderate and more accepting ideology.

+In a 2011 interview with Expo, Karlsson stated that he first took notice of the Sweden Democrats in 1994 and attended a meeting of the local branch in Växjö but chose not join the party at first due to disagreeing with its more hardline stances under Anders Klarström which he considered racist.
+However, he said that he felt Sweden "needed a new policy" on immigration and national pride, and that he considered himself "a Sweden Democrat without being a member of the party."

-Karlsson first joined the Sweden Democrats in 1999.
+Karlsson first joined the Sweden Democrats as an official member in 1999.
 His first important impact within the Sweden Democrats came in 2002, when he alongside Jimmie Åkesson and former leader Mikael Jansson reshaped the party's political programme.
 According to Expo, Karlsson also wrote the Sweden Democrats' election manifesto for to the 2006 general election.
 Since 2008, he is recognized as the leading ideologue of the Sweden Democrats, after its former chief ideologue Johan Rinderheim was forced to leave the party.

 Before the Sweden Democrats' entered the Riksdag in 2010, Karlsson worked as a political secretary for the Sweden Democrats council group in Malmö Municipality.
 He was the party's press secretary at the national level from 2004 to 2010.
 After the 2010 general election, Karlsson was elected as a Member of the Riksdag (SD).
 In 2012, Karlsson was appointed deputy leader of the Sweden Democrats in the Riksdag.

 Following the 2014 general election, Karlsson was re-elected to the Riksdag.
-On 29 September 2014, he was appointed leader of the Sweden Democrats in the Riksdag.
+On 29 September 2014, he was appointed leader of the Sweden Democrats in the Riksdag to take over from Jimmie Åkesson who was on sick leave.
+Since 2022, he has served in the position of international outreach secretary for the party.

-In February 2017, Karlsson penned a letter to The Wall Street Journal, along with fellow Sweden Democrats politician Jimmie Åkesson agreeing with President Donald Trump's assertions that Sweden is undergoing a Muslim immigrant-led crime crisis stating: "Mr. Trump did not exaggerate Sweden’s current problems.
-If anything, he understated them."

-Karlsson has also expressed opposition to the European Union and defended Brexit.
-In a 2017 interview with The Daily Express he argued the EU should not punish Britain for its vote and described the EU as a "zombie," stating "it’s actually dead but still walking.
-But in the end, it will show that this kind of structure is not sustainable.
-I think it will fall."

 On 13 March 2019, Karlsson announced that he would be stepping down as the leader of the Sweden Democrats in the Riksdag.
 This was officially confirmed on 24 November.
 His successor was Henrik Vinge.